In-orbit timing calibration of the Insight-Hard X-ray Modulation Telescope: The timing system of Insight-HXMT

 \subsection{Time assignment of \textit{Insight-HXMT} events}

 In this subsection, we take HE as an example to show the time assignment of the physical events recorded by \textit{Insight-HXMT}.
 The timing information of HE events is divided into two parts, one is the integral part of the second (defined as Stime hereafter) and the other is the fractional part of the second (defined as Ptime hereafter).
 Stime is produced using the GPS pulse provided by GPSR, which is inserted into the physical data stream per second with a special tag.
 Ptime is the local time count of the \SI{2}{\micro\second} clock cycle.
 In the raw package of HE, Stime has 32 bits and is increased by one once HE receives the GPS pulse.
 Therefore, Stime covers time ranges from zero to about 136 years ($2^{32}\,\rm{s}$) if the payload is not turned off and restarted.
 Ptime has 19 bits and records the local count of clock with cycles of \SI{2}{\micro\second}.
 As a result, Ptime counter will overflow and re-count from zero about every \SI{1.048}{\second} ($2^{19}\times$\SI{2}{\micro\second}).

+In order to compress the amount of ME and LE data, only the lowest 14 bits of Ptime are recorded for each event in ME.
+A carry-up event is generated when the Ptime counter overflows and resets to zero about every 0.098s ($2^{14}\times$\SI{6}{\micro\second}).
+The number of the carry-up event is recorded in the raw data with 32 bits length.
+LE also records the lowest 16 bits of Ptime for each event, and a carry-up event is also generated when the Ptime counter overflows and recounts from zero about every 0.065s ($2^{16}\times$\SI{1}{\micro\second}).
+The number of the carry-up event is also recorded in the raw data with 32 bits length.
 As listed in Table \ref{tab:Ptime}, the local time counters of Ptime are summarized for the three payloads on-board \textit{Insight-HXMT}.
 The period of the local clock is also the time resolution of the three payloads.

 The arrival times of X-ray photons from astronomical objects and particles from background are recorded by Ptime only.
 The GPS pulses are recorded by Stime and Ptime simultaneously as displayed in Figure \ref{FIG:HEevents}.
 The physical events are filled between GPS events, and the rate of physical events is decided by the intensities of the astronomical objects and background.
 Since HSTU is not synchronized to GPSR on-board, the local clock should be corrected by GPS pulses with offline software.